priscilla-martinez/AnimalAdoption/foreverfriend/README.md

 ## API

-- Dog API: The internet's biggest collection of open source dog pictures.
+**Dog API**: The internet's biggest collection of open source dog pictures.
 For Dog Adoption page, the API returns:

 ```
 {